sourcecodegirl/colorated/README.md

 ## Color Information Retrieved

-Next to each color value is a copy button to copoy any of the color codes for pasting elsewhere
+Next to each color value is a copy button to copy any of the color codes for pasting elsewhere

 - Name
 - HEX